About the Integrative Medicine Program: Free complementary therapy

 The Integrative Medicine Program provides the patient with a nurturing environment where they can relax their minds and bodies through visualization, meditation, prayer, acupuncture, biofeedback, craniofacial therapy, music therapy, art therapy, reiki, hypnotherapy, massage, pet therapy, qi gong, and yoga, to name just a few.

 As no cancer is alike and the patients that need treatment are even more unique, cancer treatment has to become more customized.
 Every patient has his/her own unique balance.
-At SDCC we specialize in an integrative oncology approach to cancer care, combining the best that medicine and science have to offer with complementary medicine.
+We specialize in an integrative oncology approach to cancer care, combining the best that medicine and science have to offer with complementary medicine.
 Our primary concern is the patients' overall well being.

 Daniel Vicario, MD